All Episodes

 I thought about that, but that was just one jury.

-I mean, this this we had a whole nation.
+I mean, this, this, we had a whole nation.

-I mean, guys are being dragged out of their trucks, set on fire, jaws broken, uh, half of cities burned down.
+I mean, guys are being dragged out of their trucks, set on fire, jaws broken, half of cities burned down.

 Thanks to President Obama.

-Which you have to admit that.
+You have to admit that.

 Where are we going?

-Oh, uh New Harmony, Utah.
+New Harmony, Utah.

-Brian, welcome to the EIB network.
+Brian, welcome to the EIB Network.

 Nice to have you here.

-Uh greetings from sunny southern Utah, Rush.
+Greetings from sunny southern Utah.

-Great honor to speak to you.
+Rush, great honor to speak to you.

 Thank you very much, sir.